-For small above-ground pools, it is recommended that you drain your pool every day and set it up at a new location to avoid suffocating the grass underneath.
+For inflatable pools, it is recommended that you drain your pool every day and set it up at a new location to avoid suffocating the grass underneath.

 Grass requires sunlight, water, and air to thrive.
 Placing a pool on top of it denies it of vital sustenance.
 Grass can only last 24-48 hours covered up and will quickly die afterwards.
 Instead of waiting that long, it’s better to move the pool within 12-24 hours.

 For larger pools, this becomes less feasible as the amount of water wasted, as well as the effort it takes to move a pool around often makes it not worth your while.
 If you have a larger pool, just accept that the grass underneath will die and design your backyard around it.